FeatureBaseDB/www/content/docs/administration.md

 ### CPUs

 Pilosa is a concurrent application written in Go and can take full advantage of multicore machines.
+The main unit of parallelism is the slice, so a single query will only use a number of cores up to the number of slices stored on that host.
+Multiple queries can still take advantage of multiple cores as well though, so tuning in this area is dependent on the expected workload.

 ### Disk

 Even though the main dataset is in memory Pilosa does back up to disk frequently.
-We recommend SSD drives especially if you have a write heavy application.
+We recommend SSDs -- especially if you have a write heavy application.

 ### Network